 The one exception to the adjusted gross income is in the years you are applying for financial aid the amount a person puts in deferred income accounts such as IRA, 4011k and 403b accounts get included as an income number in the financial aid income section of the calculation.
 For income taxes purposes, it still has the same tax deferral advantage.

 For the parents’ asset calculation, non-retirement assets are all included.
 Small farms, small family businesses, and your home equity are also excluded as a counted asset.
 There is an allowance amount based on the tax-filing status and the age of the oldest FAFSA-filing parent.
 The asset amount that exceeds the allowance amount will be multiplied by 5.64 percent to arrive at the parent asset calculated amount.

 EFC Student Income

 For dependent student income, the rules are straightforward.
-Since dependent students are included on another person’s tax return, their income allowances are limited by the state they reside in and the federal income exception amount.
+Since dependent students are included on another person’s tax return, their income allowances are limited by the state they reside in and the federal income exemption amount.
 Amounts over the allowances are weighted at 50 percent.

 EFC Student Assets

 For the student asset section, there are no allowances, and assets are weighted at 20 percent.
 Therefore, many people think it is a good idea to get assets out of the student’s name.
 People compare the student’s percentage of 20 percent to the parents’ percentage of 5.64 percent and disregard the cost of attendance as part of their decision.
 This asset moving strategy is a common error.